 Sometimes the cause for a drop in search traffic is related to trends rather than SEO performance.
 With events like the Grammys and Oscars, search demand drops by as much as 99% after the peak during the event weeks.

 Google Trends can be an incredibly useful tool for SEOs and content marketers when used right.

 From pinpointing geographical trends, search phrases that are perfect for a new region, to planning out your content calendar, it can help you from start to finish.

 You can use these insights to guide your overall strategy as well, leading to a better holistic SEO approach.
 We always recommend running an SEO audit to maximize your efforts.

 The one area which it is decidedly lacking, however, is in its competitive analysis.

 Luckily that is where SpyFu shines.
-If you want more insight into exactly what your competitors are doing on Google ads, and organically, you can give SpyFy a risk-free trial run completely free, today.
+If you want more insight into exactly what your competitors are doing on Google ads, and organically, you can turn to SpyFu for answers.